 When the PCBs are updated in PCB_Project2.PrjPCB and PCB_Project3.PrjPCB, only those schematics contained within each PCB Project will be reflected in the updates.

-While the demo design used in this blog targets just two PCBs, this technique can be used for any number of PCBs and provides a simple way to consolidate the front-end schematic design of complex multi-board projects.
+While the demo design used in this blog targets just two PCBs, this technique can be used for any number of printed circuit board designs and provides a simple way to consolidate the front-end schematic design of complex multi-board projects.

 And there you have it, an approach to multi-board design that will allow you to work from a single schematic package and have a subset of the schematics populate two different boards.
 Try it out and let me know how it works for you.